If you want to earn your GED diploma in North Dakota, you can take the GED test online or at one of North Dakota’s state-designated test centers.

 What are the North Dakota GED testing requirements?

 The GED test gives people without a high school diploma the opportunity to acquire an equivalent degree.
-In North Dakota, test-takers must be at least 16 years of age though applicants 16 or 17 years old need to meet strict additional requirements.
-In North Dakota, there’s no requirement to be a state resident and there’s also no need to first pass a qualification test, except when writing the exam online.
+In North Dakota, test-takers must be at least 16 years of age, though applicants 16 or 17 years old need to meet strict additional requirements.
+In North Dakota, there’s no requirement to be a state resident, and there’s also no need to first pass a qualification test, except when writing the exam online.

 What is the GED cost in North Dakota?

-In North Dakota, the cost of the entire GED exam is $120, or $30 for each subtest, if the exam is taken at a test center.
-If taken online, the cost will be $36 per sub-exam, so $144 in total.
-You’ll have to add the cost of four GED Ready tests as well, however, so that totals to $172.
+In North Dakota, the cost of the entire GED exam is $144, or $36 for each subtest, regardless of whether the exam is taken at a test center or online.
+If taken online, however, you’ll have to add the cost of four GED Ready tests as well, so that totals $172.
 You need to set up your account on the website GED.com.
-Here, you register, pay for, and schedule your tests, one at a time if you wish.
+Here, you register, pay for, and schedule your tests, one at a time, if you wish.